-This software is developed for general use in a variety of information management applications.
-It is not developed or intended for use in any inherently dangerous applications, including applications which may create a risk of personal injury.
-If you use this software in dangerous applications, then you shall be responsible to take all appropriate fail-safe, backup, redundancy and other measures to ensure the safe use of this software.
-Oracle Corporation and its affiliates disclaim any liability for any damages caused by use of this software in dangerous applications.
+This software or hardware is developed for general use in a variety of information management applications.
+It is not developed or intended for use in any inherently dangerous applications, including applications that may create a risk of personal injury.
+If you use this software or hardware in dangerous applications, then you shall be responsible to take all appropriate fail-safe, backup, redundancy, and other measures to ensure its safe use.
+Oracle Corporation and its affiliates disclaim any liability for any damages caused by use of this software or hardware in dangerous applications.